deathdric/ultimate-cat-battle/README.md

 Before applying a support move, you should check whether the decreases on some stats are worth in increase in others (beware of the 50 % limit), and also if it's worth the time cost which can also be used on attacks.

-By default the interface will only display the name of the attack along with its time cost, you can display more of its characteristics by clicking of the `+` button in the move selection screen : <img src="images/details_on.svg" width="50" height="50">
+By default the interface will only display the name of the move along with its time cost, you can display more of its characteristics by clicking of the `+` button in the move selection screen : <img src="images/details_on.svg" width="50" height="50">

 You can see the cumulative values of the stats modifier in the main screen, below the Hit Points value.